Chart Color Schemes

 Brighton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Brighton's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 75.4% houses and 24.6% other dwellings.
-Home ownership in Brighton stood at 33.2%, with mortgaged dwellings at 46.0% and rented ones at 20.8%.
-The median monthly mortgage repayment was $1,993, higher than Brisbane metro's average of $1,800.
-Median weekly rent in Brighton was $400, compared to Brisbane metro's $375.
-Nationally, Brighton's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Brighton's dwelling structures, as per the latest Census data, comprised 90.1% houses and 9.9% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+In contrast, Brisbane metro had 75.4% houses and 24.7% other dwellings.
+Home ownership in Brighton stood at 33.2%, with the remaining dwellings either mortgaged (46.0%) or rented (20.8%).
+The median monthly mortgage repayment in Brighton was $1,993, surpassing Brisbane metro's average of $1,800.
+The median weekly rent figure in Brighton was recorded at $400, compared to Brisbane metro's $375.
+Nationally, Brighton's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing